 I am going to meet up my friends so thought of making Baath Cake.
 I can carry them along with me and give to all my friends these goodies.
 Even my pet loved them.
 Baath Cake gives a nice yellow color and brown on top.
 Also, there is no need to frost this cake.
 As this tastes the best by itself also looks best by itself.
 However, I have modified the recipe and given a twist to the baath cake by keeping cake traditional but with frosting.
 The baath cake with frosting looked appealing and tasted much better.

-I have made baath cakes for many times.
-The first time I made it didn’t liked it.
-However I was careful and vigilant the enxt time.
-I really enjoyed this Baath Cake and is one of my best cakes till date.
-I am looking forward to make more Baath Cakes in future :)…… May be I will sell these Baath Cakes and who knows I might become a millionaire lol.
+I really enjoyed the Baath Cake and is one of my best cakes till date.
+I keep making baath cake quite often as hubby loves them.
 Also I have tried making baath cake with desiccated coconut as well as fresh grated coconut both taste great slightly different flavor.
 However fresh coconut cake should be eaten quickly as they won;t be edible after 3 days.
 You could try dry coconut as that will stay longer.
 In this recipe I have used grated fresh coconut.
 You can also check out eggless baath cake version! by clicking here.

 Goan Baath Cake recipe cart below: